 6!000013 "Demarcator L"

 6!000016 "Hunter's Moon Eclipses Ashr"

 The original logotype font used for Endless Sea of Stars/ESOS, a massive simulation.
 Designed by me circa 2010.

-Since this uses only right angles and has no lone pixels, it's pixel perfect at any size.
+Since this uses only right angles and has no lone pixels except those in negative space, it's pixel perfect at any size.
 That's why it's in two collections.

 Original size: 5.25pt (use multiples of this value for pixel perfection)

 Symbols used on board Marengi Mk.0 and later ships.

 - SEMIOTIC STANDARD -